The most magical time of the year! 🎄♥️✨ The most magical time of the year! 🎄♥️✨

 A Sarong or lightweight travel towel:

-Bring one that dries quickly for the beaches: most of our hotels had beach towels, but not all of them.
+Bring one that dries quickly for the beaches.
+Most of our hotels had beach towels, but not all of them.
 And even if we did have a beach towel from the hotel, it was also nice to have a sarong to sit on and then a clean towel to dry off with after swimming.
-I love this one, because not only does it dry quickly, but the purple mandala pattern is beautiful, and it has another palm tree pattern on the reverse!
-Perfect for Instagram photos.
+I love this one, because not only does it dry quickly, but the fun patterns are beautiful, and perfect for Instagram photos.

 Water Shoes or Swim Shirt: